microgenomics/executionMethods/README.md

 #executionMethods
 ----------------

-executionMethods Module is the second module from SEPA (Simulation, Execution, Parse and Analysis,  a multi pipe to test pathogen software detection), that take the softwares pathoscope, metaphlan, metamix, sigma and constrains, and execute them in an independent process (can be execute multiple times)
+executionMethods Module is the second module from SEPA (Simulation, Execution, Parse and Analysis,  a multi pipe to test pathogen software detection), that take the softwares pathoscope, metaphlan, metamix, sigma and constrains, and execute them in an independent process that can be execute multiple times having parallel works (don't worry about your cores, this module have the intelligence to coordinate cpu usage).

 ##Requirements

-* Bash version 4 (comes with Linux and MacOSX)
+* Bash >= v4 (comes with Linux and MacOSX)
+* Perl >= v5
-* Pathogen detection software installed
+* Pathogen detection software installed (works on: Pathoscope2, Metaphlan2, Sigma v1.0.2, Metamix v0.2, Constrains v0.1.0, Kraken 0.10.5).

 ##Usage